heistp/irtt/README.md

 IRTT has reached version 0.9.0, and is usable today, but needs more work until version 1.0.0 can be released.
 I would appreciate any feedback, which you can send under Issues.
-However, it could be useful to first review the [TODO and Roadmap](#todo-and-roadmap) section of the documentation before submitting a new bug or feature request.
+However, it could be useful to first review the [Roadmap](#roadmap) section of the documentation before submitting a new bug or feature request.

 ## Table of Contents